lilab-bcb/cumulus/docs/cellranger/sc_multiome.rst

 	  - Google cloud zones.
 For GCP Batch backend, the zones are automatically restricted by the Batch settings.
 	  - "us-central1-a us-west1-a"
 	  - "us-central1-a us-central1-b us-central1-c us-central1-f us-east1-b us-east1-c us-east1-d us-west1-a us-west1-b us-west1-c"
-	* - num_cpu
-	  - Number of cpus to request for one node for cellranger vdj
-	  - 32
-	  - 32
-	* - memory
-	  - Memory size string for cellranger and cellranger vdj
-	  - "120G"
-	  - "120G"
-	* - count_disk_space
-	  - Disk space in GB needed for cellranger count
-	  - 500
-	  - 500
 	* - arc_num_cpu
-	  - Number of cpus to request for one node for cellranger-arc count
+	  - Number of cpus to request for one link
 	  - 64
 	  - 64
 	* - arc_memory
-	  - Memory size string for cellranger-arc count
+	  - Memory size string for one link
 	  - "160G"
 	  - "160G"
 	* - arc_disk_space
-	  - Disk space in GB needed for cellranger-arc count
+	  - Disk space in GB needed for one link
 	  - 700
 	  - 700
 	* - preemptible